In the pope’s homeland, more Argentines are seeking spiritual answers beyond the church | KRDO

 “The growth of those without a religion of belonging in the pope’s country is very striking,” said Hugo Rabbia, a political psychology professor at the National University of Cordoba.

 He said the percentage of people who don’t identify with a religion in Argentina doubled within the last 15 years.
-That growth is in line with other parts of the world.
+That’s similar to the United States and some other nations.

-“It coincides with a series of public debates on sexual and reproductive rights that have strongly influenced the position of some people regarding traditional religions.”
+“It coincides with a series of public debates on sexual and reproductive rights that have strongly influenced the position of some people regarding traditional religions,” Rabbia said.

-Monsignor Sergio Buenanueva, a bishop in Argentina’s Cordoba province, said the church must be less judgmental to reach out to the nones, especially young people.
+Monsignor Sergio Buenanueva, a bishop in Argentina’s Cordoba province, said the church must be less judgmental and more tolerant to reach the nones, especially young people, and bring them back.

-Disenchantment with the Catholic Church has led some to join a movement to formally quit the faith.
-Among them is Lin Pao Rafetta, who is part of the Argentine Coalition for a Secular State, which has led the apostasy movement.
+Disenchantment with the church has led some to formally quit Catholicism, including Lin Pao Rafetta.
+He is part of the Argentine Coalition for a Secular State that is leading an apostasy movement.

-“I started to have a series of reasons to abandon the institution,” said Rafetta, who was fired from a Jesuit university after renouncing the faith.
+“I started to have a series of reasons to abandon the institution,” said Rafetta, who was fired from a Jesuit university as an art history professor after renouncing the faith in a “Collective Apostasy.”
+Other Argentines signed renunciations as well.

-Even as increasing numbers of Argentines say “none” when asked about their religion, Rabbia said many still hold to some of the beliefs without being part of the church.
+Rabbia said many in the growing ranks of nones retain some of the beliefs without being part of the church.

 “There’s an increasingly significant group of people linked to new spiritualities,” he added.

-Nowhere is that more evident than in Argentina’s spiritual hub of Capilla del Monte.
-Located in Cordoba province, about 500 miles (800 kilometers) northwest of Buenos Aires, the town is known for attracting powerful energy, and some say, even extraterrestrial activity.
+That is evident in Argentina’s spiritual hub, Capilla del Monte.
+The town in Cordoba province, about 500 miles (800 kilometers) northwest of Buenos Aires, is reputed to attract powerful energy, and some say, even extraterrestrial activity.

-On a recent day, a group gathered at a plateau overlooking Uritorco hill, where some believe an alien city is buried.
+A group gathered recently at a plateau overlooking Uritorco hill, where some believe an alien city is buried.
+Passing around condor feathers, Fabian Kloss danced around a bonfire to the bang of drums before meditating inside a pyramid.

 Ana Ottobre, 27, grew up singing in a Catholic choir on Saturdays and attending Mass on Sundays.
 But she felt constricted: “I wanted to get a tattoo and my grandma would say: ’That’s from the devil.
 Your body is sacred.
 God wouldn’t approve.’”

-At 18, she declined to prepare for confirmation.
-She became a tattoo artist, and now proudly identifies as a none and a witch.
+At 18, she decided against confirmation.
+She became a tattoo artist, and now proudly identifies as a none and a witch; she has leg tattoos of a sorceress and a black cat.

 “This whole holistic world is made up of beautiful people who are looking for their personal evolution,” she said.
 “There’s this thing about wanting to improve and help other people on their spiritual path.”

+“It’s surprising that people attribute everything to God,” said Fabian Alvarez a sanitation worker and atheist, as he fished on the Uruguayan side.
+“It’s surprising that in a soccer game, someone would ask God to save a penalty shot.”

-In Uruguay, a nation of some 3.3 million people, more than half identify as atheist, agnostic or religiously unaffiliated — the highest portion in Latin America.
+In Uruguay, home to 3.3 million people, more than half identify as religiously unaffiliated — the highest portion in Latin America.

 “It’s incredible for anyone who sees it from outside, but for us, it’s a given,” said Valentina Pereira, a professor at Uruguay’s Catholic University.